-An intersectional perspective does not understand study participation as the result of an exclusively individual decision.
+An intersectional perspective does not view the decision to participate or not to participate in a study as an exclusively individual one.
 Instead, social processes such as discrimination are taken into account as explanatory approaches.
 In the case of underrepresented groups, there is a lack of reliable statements about their health and therefore also of measures to reduce health inequities.
 Here is an example:

-What are the characteristics that identify groups with a high or low probability of participation?
-A clear identification of these characteristics is another challenge.From an intersectional perspective, the question arises whether social categories such as sex/gender, ethnicity, age or income are suitable as predictors of study participation.
-This information can support the development of appropriate recruitment strategies for future research projects.
+Another challenge is to be clearly able to identify the characteristics that identify groups with a high or low probability of participation.From an intersectional perspective, the question arises of whether social categories such as sex/gender, ethnicity, age or income are suitable as predictors of study participation.
+Having information on these characteristics and their effects on participation and non-participation can support the development of appropriate recruitment strategies for future research projects.

-Here you will find options for an intersectionality-informed description of study participation in population-based health studies.
+Here you will find options for an intersectionality-informed description of representativeness in population-based health studies.
 An intersectional perspective can help identify over- or underrepresented social groups more precisely.
 When developing questions for a non-responder survey, the possibilities for describing study participation could be expanded by considering relevant social categories.
 Finally, quantitative methods are available that allow for an intersectionality-informed analysis of the representation of all intersections in a study population.